This article is part of a larger series on Real Estate Lead Generation and Marketing.

-Here are the 23 ways to get real estate leads with no upfront cost:
+Here are 23 ways to start getting real estate leads for free:

 1. Connect to Your Sphere of Influence (SOI) for Referrals

 Your SOI consists of the people in your professional and personal networks, like colleagues, friends, and family.
 By reaching out to people who know and respect you, you will be creating an audience of supporters who will happily and enthusiastically share your name and expertise with their networks.
 You can connect with your SOI through email, social media, phone calls, and meetings to ask for referrals.